Beersheba: Ottoman period

 In June 1899, the Ottoman government ordered the creation of the Beersheba sub-district (kaza) of the district (mutasarrıflık) of Jerusalem, with Beersheba to be developed as its capital.
 Implementation was entrusted to a special bureau of the Ministry of the Interior.
-There were multiple reasons for the decision.
 The British incorporation of Sinai into Egypt led to a need for the Ottomans to consolidate their hold on southern Palestine.
 There was also a desire to encourage the Bedouin to become sedentary, with a predicted increase of tranquility and tax revenue.
 The first governor (kaymakam), Isma'il Kamal Bey, lived in a tent lent by the local sheikh until the government house (Saraya) was built.
 Kamal was replaced by Muhammed Carullah Efendi in 1901, who in turn was replaced by Hamdi Bey in 1903.
 The governor in 1908 was promoted to 'adjoint' (mutassarrıf muavin) to the governor of the Jerusalem district, which placed him above the other sub-district governors.

 A visitor to Beersheba in May 1900 found only a ruin, a two-storey stone khan, and several tents.
-By the start of 1901 there was a barracks with a small garrison and other buildings.
+By the start of 1901 there was a barracks with a small garrison as well as other buildings.
 The Austro-Hungarian-Czech orientalist Alois Musil noted in August 1902: